 With a much larger portfolio of environmental water now being actively managed, this water can be used to overcome some of these adverse impacts of river regulation, particularly as scientific knowledge in this area continues to grow.

 Water quality affects its suitability for human use and the health of aquatic ecosystems.
 A river catchment’s vegetation cover and land management practices significantly affect its water quality.
 Local, naturally occurring features, such as saltwater intrusion, also play a part.
-The River Health topic covers river water quality, the effects of catchment disturbance, and diffuse runoff from agricultural activities and urban expansion.
+The River Health topic covers river water quality, the effects of catchment disturbance, cold water pollution, and diffuse runoff from agricultural activities and urban expansion.

 Legislation and policies